Hans Sloane: Society physician

 He was elected president of Royal College of Physicians in 1719 and served in that role until 1735.
 He became secretary to the Royal Society in 1693, and edited its Philosophical Transactions for twenty years.
 In 1727 he succeeded Sir Isaac Newton as president.
 He retired from the Society at the age of eighty.

 Sloane's role as First Secretary and later President of the Royal Society, a period which included his revitalising editorship of the Philosophical Transactions, permitted Sloane little time for progressing his own scientific research, which led to the criticism of Sloane as a mere "virtuoso".

 Aside from his service as Royal Physician, Sloane's true achievement during his time at the Royal Society was in acting as a conduit between the worlds of science, politics and high society.

 Sloane's time in France at the beginning of his career later enabled him to fulfil the role of intermediary between British and French scientists, fostering the sharing of knowledge between the two countries at the height of the Age of Enlightenment.
 Notables from that period who visited Sloane to view his collection include the Swiss anatomist Albrecht von Haller, Voltaire, Benjamin Franklin and Carl Linnaeus.

 In 1745, at the age of eighty-five, and after having retired from medical practice, Sloane published his first medical work, Account of a Medicine for Soreness, Weakness and other Distempers of the Eyes (London, 1745).

 During his life, Sloane was a correspondent of the French Académie Royale des Sciences and was named foreign associate in 1709, in addition to being a foreign member of the academies of science in Prussia, Saint Petersburg, Madrid and Göttingen.

 Charity work

 Sloane helped out at Christ's Hospital from 1694 to 1730 and donated his salary back to that institution.
 He also supported the Royal College of Physicians' dispensary of inexpensive medications and operated a free surgery every morning.

 He was a founding governor of London's Foundling Hospital, the nation's first institution to care for abandoned children.
-Inoculation against smallpox was required for all children in its care; Sloane was one of the physicians of that era who promoted inoculation as a method to prevent smallpox, using it on his own family and promoting it to the royal family.
+Inoculation was required for all children in its care; Sloane was one of the physicians of that era who promoted inoculation as a method to prevent smallpox, using it on his own family and promoting it to the royal family.
+He had been introduced to the concept of inoculation by Lady Mary Wortley Montagu in the court of Queen Caroline.